Zaibatsu89/EmptyApp/README.md

 # EmptyApp

 A .NET MAUI solution built with .NET 10.
+Includes a legacy Xamarin.Forms project.

 ## Requirements